Stephen Kotkin: Academic career

-Starting in 1986, Kotkin traveled to the Soviet Union, and then, he travelled to Russia multiple times, where he conducted academic research and received academic fellowships.
-He was a visiting scholar at the USSR Academy of Sciences (1991) and then at its descendant, the Russian Academy of Sciences (1993, 1995, 1998, 1999 and 2012).
-He was also a visiting scholar at University of Tokyo's Institute of Social Science in 1994 and 1997.

-Kotkin joined the faculty at Princeton University in 1989 and was the director of the Russian and Eurasian Studies Program for thirteen years (1995–2008) and the co-director of the certificate program in History and the Practice of Diplomacy (2015–2022).
-He was John P. Birkelund '52 Professor in History and International Affairs at Princeton.
+Kotkin joined the faculty at Princeton University in 1989.
+He served as the director of the Russian and Eurasian Studies Program for thirteen years (1995–2008) and as the co-director of the certificate program in History and the Practice of Diplomacy from 2015 to 2022.
 He is now the Kleinheinz Senior Fellow at the Hoover Institution.

 Author

 Kotkin has written several nonfiction books about history as well as textbooks.
 Among scholars of Russia, he is best known for Magnetic Mountain: Stalinism as a Civilization which exposes the realities of everyday life in the Soviet city of Magnitogorsk during the 1930s.
 In 2001, he published Armageddon Averted, a short history of the fall of the Soviet Union.

-Kotkin is a frequent contributor on Russian and Eurasian affairs and he also writes book and film reviews for various publications, including The New Republic, The New Yorker, the Financial Times, The New York Times and The Washington Post.
+He is a frequent contributor on Russian and Eurasian affairs and he also writes book and film reviews for various publications, including The New Republic, The New Yorker, the Financial Times, The New York Times and The Washington Post.
 He also contributed as a commentator for NPR and the BBC.
 In 2017, Kotkin wrote in The Wall Street Journal that Communist democide resulted in the deaths of at least 65 million people between 1917 and 2017, stating: "Though communism has killed huge numbers of people intentionally, even more of its victims have died from starvation as a result of its cruel projects of social engineering."